 Please take a moment to review the report as I can assure you, you will learn more about our nine county region, our accomplishments and what makes the MIGP region successful and prosperous.
 If you have any questions, would like additional information or simply want to share your thoughts please do not hesitate to contact any one of the MIGP board members.
-We appreciate your time and dedication to the MIGP region.
-Thank you for your continued support!
+We appreciate your time and dedication to the MIGP re_ion.
+Thank_outfor_our continued_su.....art!